tarantool/doc/doc/book/getting_started/using_binary.rst

     box.cfg{}

-Import and initiate ``http.server`` and ``http.router`` modules.
-These two modules are responsible for serving http requests and routing them to the appropriate handlers.
+Import and initiate the ``http.server`` and ``http.router`` modules.
+These two modules are responsible for serving HTTP requests and routing them to the appropriate handlers.

 ``httpd:set_router(router)`` connects the router and the server together.

 .. code-block:: lua